Chibong3020/Chibong_speed_test/README.md

 Internet Speed test app.
 Open the application and click the start button to run the app, take a look at your upload, download and even ping results. while the loading there are some funny quotes that have been written as the title with the process is going on, have fun looking at them.
 # Usage

-* Download the image as a png file
+* Download the backround image as a png file
 * Open the exe file on release page
 * click start